DataFire/Integrations/integrations/generated/azure_service_map_arm_service_map/README.md

 ### MonitoringState
 * MonitoringState `string` (values: monitored, discovered): Used to specify if a resources is monitored or discovered.

+### MultipleMachinesMapRequest
+* MultipleMachinesMapRequest `object`: Provides a base class for describing map requests for a collection of machines
+  * filterProcesses `boolean`: If true, only processes between specified machines will be included.
+Any connections in or out of those processes will be included.
+  * endTime `string`: Map interval end time.
+  * kind **required** `string` (values: map:single-machine-dependency, map:machine-group-dependency, map:machine-list-dependency): The type of map to create.
+  * startTime `string`: Map interval start time.

 ### NetworkConfiguration
 * NetworkConfiguration `object`: Describes the network configuration of a machine.